-Understanding RIRs and their role in IP address allocation
+Understanding RIRs and their role in IPv4 address allocation

-When it comes to managing the allocation and distribution of IP addresses, a critical player in the landscape is the Regional Internet Registry (RIR).
-RIRs play a pivotal role in ensuring that IP address resources are distributed efficiently and in accordance with established policies.
-In this article, we will delve into the world of RIRs, exploring their functions and significance in the realm of IP address allocation.
+When it comes to managing the allocation and distribution of IPv4 addresses, a critical player in the landscape is the Regional Internet Registry (RIR).
+RIRs play a pivotal role in ensuring that IPv4 address resources are distributed efficiently and in accordance with established policies.
+In this article, we will delve into the world of RIRs, exploring their functions and significance in the realm of IPv4 address allocation.

 What are Regional Internet Registries (RIRs)?

-Regional Internet Registries, or RIRs, are organizations responsible for the allocation and management of IP address resources within specific geographical regions.
+Regional Internet Registries, or RIRs, are organizations responsible for the allocation and management of IPv4 address resources within specific geographical regions.
 There are five main RIRs worldwide, each serving a designated region:

 - ARIN (American Registry for Internet Numbers)